LimelightVision/LimelightDocs/docs/apriltags_in_2d.rst

 For ideal tracking, consider the following:

 * Your tags should be as flat as possible.
-* Your Limelight should be mounted above or below tag height.
-You don't want your camera to ever be completely "head on" with a tag if you want to avoid tag flipping.
+* Your Limelight should be mounted above or below tag height and angled up/down.
+Your target should look as trapezoidal as possible from your camera's perspective.
+You don't want your camera to ever be completely "head-on" with a tag if you want to avoid tag flipping.

 There is an interplay between the following variables for AprilTag Tracking: